andrejjh/JunIBIS/README.md

 # JunIBIS
-Historical data publication on the Campaign of Belgium, June 1815.
+This project aims to publish historical maps and data on the Campaign of Belgium, June 1815.